chsakell/Swashbuckle.AspNetCore.SwaggerGen.ConventionalRouting/README.md

     services.AddSwaggerGenWithConventionalRoutes();
     ```

- 3. In the `Configure` method of `Startup.cs`, after registering all your conventional routes, pass them as the argument to the Conventional Routing generator.
+ 3. In the `Configure` method of `Startup.cs`, after registering all your conventional routes, pass them as an argument to the Conventional Routing generator.

     ```csharp
     app.UseMvc(router =>